Our Approach to Teaching RE at The Hayes

 This Scheme of Work provides a model for teaching and learning in Religious Education from EYFS through to Year 6.
 The units in Autumn 2 and Spring 1 explore aspects of Christmas and Easter with progression throughout each year group.
 Whilst it is beneficial to explore these festivals as they occur, there is no requirement to teach units in any particular order in each year group.
 Teachers may, for example, wish to select material from a range of units to create a block of teaching, or select material from the scheme that fits with a current topic being studied in school.

-In Early Years and Key Stage 1 settings, it is suggested that activities use an ethnographic approach to help the children relate stories, celebrations, artefacts and events to particular children in particular faith communities.
+In Early Years and Key Stage 1, we use a holistic approach to help the children relate stories, celebrations, artefacts and events to particular children in particular faith communities.
 If the children can for example, talk about the life of a named Muslim/ Christian/ Jewish/ Sikh/ Hindu/ Buddhist child, then this helps to avoid the confusion that can arise in the children’s minds between different faiths.

 This approach allows the children to identify with the life of a child who is both the same as them but also has different cultural experiences, faith stories and practices.
 This can be explored through visits and visitors, pictures or a bag of objects that belong to a child of a particular faith.